 Before Westmorland's refurbishment, the sign for the northbound services has a badly covered up hotel symbol, despite this site having never had a hotel.
 The sign was replaced with the new ownership, without a hotel symbol (instead with an equally badly covered up electric vehicle charging symbol)

-A snack bar used to be situated in the HGV parking area during the mornings however following the Westmorland takeover this was closed.
-The snack bar still remains but a banner has since been placed on the snack bar advising customers to use either the deli in the main building or hot food counter in the forecourt.
+A snack bar used to trade in the HGV parking area during the mornings however following the Westmorland takeover this was closed.
+The snack bar still remains but a banner has since been placed on the outside advising customers to use either the deli in the main building or hot food counter in the forecourt.